ices-tools-dev/RDBESstockCoord/README.md

 **Upload and download**: https://github.com/ices-tools-dev/RDBES/tree/master/API%20information

-### Stock coordination format (SCF)
+### Stock Coordination Format (SCF)
-The format for exchanging stock estimates between to stock coordinator and stock assessor
+The format for exchanging stock estimates between the stock coordinator and stock assessor

 The format is under development